Major Suit Raises: Single Raises

 These are known as constructive raises, because opener will now decide whether to try for game based on the information they've just been given, and they will expect to make it if shape and points work together.
 The opposite of a constructive raise is a preemptive raise, where responder holds a weak hand with a lot of trumps.
 Then they will bid to a high level (usually game) when the deal might belong to the opponents, and they are trying to stop the opponents from finding their best contract.

 Single Raise.
-(6 – 9 or a poor 10).
+(6 – 10).
 Such a raise is made on hands with trump support but minimal values, where opener will need extra strength or shape to be interested in anything but a partscore.
 Responder is showing three or four trumps.
 The flatter the hand, the more you will need plenty of points in opener's hand to bid any more.

 Opener will view a single raise as a weak hand with trump support, and they will need a strong hand to take the bidding higher.
 If they bid three of their suit (e.g. 1♥ p 2♥ p 3♥) this often shows a hand with six trumps rather than five.
 Responder will go to game only if they have a 8-10 rather than 6-7 points.

-If opener goes straight to game they will have at least 18 points and can add their points to responder's 6 - 9 (or poor 10), and know there are at least 25 combined points.
+If opener goes straight to game they will have at least 18 points and can add their points to responder's 6 -10), and know there are at least 25 combined points.

 Responder should look at shape as well as points when deciding what bid to make. e.g. Partner opens 1♠ to you.